Seaside Woman: Cartoon

 "Seaside Woman" was turned into a cartoon short by Oscar Grillo in 1980.
 It depicts a young Jamaican girl and her loving parents who tend the fishing lines in Jamaica.
 The film won the Short Film Palme d'Or at the 1980 Cannes Film Festival.
-The cartoon was released (along with The Oriental Nightfish) on the VHS issue of Rupert and the Frog Song.
-It was re-released on DVD in 2004 (this time without The Oriental Nightfish) on Tales of Wonder: Music and Animation Classics.
+The cartoon was released (along with The Oriental Nightfish) on the VHS and LaserDisc issues of Rupert and the Frog Song.